NBA Rumors: Pau Gasol Nearing Agreement To Return To La Liga’s Barcelona

 “With this recovery process and the injury that I have been dealing with for more than a year, it’s undoubtedly inevitable to think about retirement,” Gasol said in a translated quote.
 “Also taking into account that I will be 40 years old in a few months.
 So it’s definitely in my mind.”

-In 1,226 games played in the NBA between ’01 and ’19, Gasol averaged 17 points, nine rebounds, three assists and 1.6 blocks per contest.
-In his later career, he developed a three-point shot in keeping with the evolution of the pro game; he connected on triples at a rate over 40 percent over parts of five seasons with the Chicago Bulls and San Antonio Spurs.
+In 1,226 games played in the NBA between 2001 and 2019, Gasol averaged 17 points, nine rebounds, three assists, and 1.6 blocks per contest.
+In his later career, he developed a three-point shot in keeping with the evolution of the pro game — he connected on triples at a rate over 40 percent over parts of five seasons with the Chicago Bulls and San Antonio Spurs.